dbrown115/COMP-383-Design-Doc/README.md

 The steps below show how to run ANIb with three test genomes in the genera *Mycobacterium*, *Streptoccous*, and *Streptomyces*.
 These steps will run assuming you have already cloned the repo (refer to Clone the Repo if you have not already done this)

-Below is an in depth step by step run of how to test ANIb with the *Mycobacterium* genomes.
+Below is an in depth step by step run of how to test ANIb and ANIm with the *Mycobacterium* genomes.
 The steps for the other two genera follow a very similar style with slight changes, so they display a very broad overview of how to test ANIb.

-### running ANIb with *Mycobacterium*, *Streptococcus*, and *Streptomyces* genomes
+### running ANIb with *Mycobacterium* genomes
 After you have activated your pyANI_env (refer to Activating the pyANI_env to run ANIb and ANIm for instructions on how to do this), run the following code:

 ```bash